tianshiyeben/wgcloud/README.md

 3.Support the installation and deployment of mainstream server platforms, such as Linux, windows, Solaris, AIX, HP-UX, etc.

 4.Run the so and DLL files of the required sigar.
-Please download the agent installation package in the Lib folder.
+Please download the agent installation package in the wgcloud-agent/lib folder.

 5.Run the required SQL script, and you can see it in the installation package after decompression.